celery/celery/docs/getting-started/first-steps-with-celery.rst

 Application
 ===========

-The first thing you need is a Celery instance, this is called the celery application or just app in short.
+The first thing you need is a Celery instance, which is called the celery application or just "app" for short.
 Since this instance is used as the entry-point for everything you want to do in Celery, like creating tasks and managing workers, it must be possible for other modules to import it.